victornpb/undiscord/help/authorId.md

 ## The easy way

- - Just click <button>get</button> button in front of "Author Id" it should auto detect your ID.
+ - Just click "<button>Current</button>" button next to "Author" in the popup window, it should auto detect your ID.

 ## The manual way